 Unscrupulous collection agencies can wreak havoc on your financial security.
-Getting inaccurate collection accounts from LVNV funding removed from your credit file is one way to take back your financial freedom and get the credit you deserve.
+Getting inaccurate collection accounts from LVNV Funding LLC removed from your credit file is one way to take back your financial freedom and get the credit you deserve.

-If you have collection accounts from LVNV Funding on your credit report, this article will help you to understand who they are and why your credit has been impacted.
-We will also show you what you can do to repair your credit and get the collection accounts removed.
+If you have collection accounts on your credit report, this article will help you to understand who they are and why your credit has been impacted.
+We will also show you what you can do to repair your credit and get the collections removed.

-They operate throughout the United States, but particularly in the New York area where there have been multiple complaints based on their collection practices.
+They are debt buyers that operate throughout the United States but particularly in the New York area where there have been multiple complaints based on their collection practices.

 They were using these lawsuits to force contact with potential creditors in the hopes of getting a default judgment or settlement.
 As a result, the presiding judge threw out the case – a fact which points to the controversial nature of LVNV’s collection practices in general.

-How did LVNV Funding end up on my credit reports?
+How did LVNV Funding LLC end up on my credit reports?

 This collection agency typically buys unsecured credit card debt from companies such as Chase, Bank of America, Credit One Bank, Best Buy, Citibank, HSBC, Sears, and others.